 Here’s my background in a nutshell.
 I would be happy to provide a full résumé in response to serious inquiries.

-Contract Editor, since 2005, working for book and journal publishers, businesses, consultants, researchers, government, and others
+Contract Editor, since 2005, working for book and journal publishers, businesses, consultants, researchers, universities, self-publishing authors, and others

 Senior Editor, 2000–2005, Lone Pine Publishing, Edmonton, AB